eReuse/workbench/docs/PXE_Register.md

 # eReuse: How to use our (PXE) server

-Guide version: 7.0.3

-This server allow us to register easily and very fast by sending the image of the system to all PC connected on the LAN network.
+This server allow us to register easily and very fast by sending DeviceInventory to all PC connected on the LAN network.

-#### To do a register we need the following needs
+#### To register we need the following

 - A PC with:
   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)